 If you already have life insurance, that’s wonderful.
 But do you have the right kind?
 And even if you do, are you spending too much for it?
 Very few people know how to buy life insurance the right way.
 The good news is, there is only one key to unlock big savings (even though most people overlook it and most agents fail to tell you about it.)

-Life insurance is all about income replacement.
-Yes the death benefit provides a nice lump sum.
-But the idea is to enable your survivors to invest that plump lump sum so they create the income they’ll need when you are not around.
+When you think about life insurance think income replacement.
+The reason you want to create a large death benefit for your survivors is so that they can invest that plump lump sum and create the income they’ll need when you are not around.

 How Much Term Life Do You Need?